 Tropical Birding is an international tour operator specializing in birding, nature, and nature photography tours.
-We’ve been in business for fifteen years, and now run over 100 tours per year; our list of destinations is over 70 countries and growing.
+We’ve been in business for over sixteen years, and now run over 100 tours per year; our list of destinations is over 70 countries and growing.
 Why come with us?
 Keep reading to find out why.

 Fun and knowledgeable guides who love what they do